-You should not use Latisse if you are allergic to bimatoprost.
+You should not use Latisse is usually applied each night. if you are allergic to bimatoprost.

-To make sure Latisse is safe for you, tell your doctor if you have:
+To make sure Latisse is safe for you, tell your doctor if you have ever had:

-FDA pregnancy category C. It is not known whether Latisse will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether using Latisse eye drops while pregnant will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

-It is not known whether bimatoprost passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+It is not known whether bimatoprost topical ophthalmic passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 How should I use Latisse?

-Latisse is usually applied each night.
+Latisse eye drops are usually applied each night.
 Follow all directions on your prescription label.
 Do not use this medicine in larger amounts than recommended.
 Using more of this medicine will not make it more effective.

 Wash and thoroughly dry your face before using this medicine.
 Remove all makeup.